IMPORTANT ALERT: Halper Sadeh - GuruFocus.com

 NEW YORK, June 22, 2023 /PRNewswire/ -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Greenhill & Co., Inc. (NYSE: GHL)'s sale to Mizuho Financial Group, Inc. for $15.00 per share.
-If you are a Greenhill shareholder, click here to learn more about your rights and options.
+VectivBio Holding AG (NASDAQ: VECT)'s sale to Ironwood Pharmaceuticals, Inc. for $17.00 per share.
+If you are a VectivBio shareholder, click here to learn more about your rights and options.

-CohBar, Inc. (NASDAQ: CWBR)'s merger with Morphogenesis, Inc. If you are a CohBar shareholder, click here to learn more about your rights and options.
+Syneos Health, Inc. (NASDAQ: SYNH)'s sale to a consortium of affiliates of Elliott Investment Management, Patient Square Capital, and Veritas Capital for $43.00 per share in cash.
+If you are a Syneos shareholder, click here to learn more about your rights and options.

-Wireless Telecom Group, Inc. (NYSE: WTT)'s sale to Maury Microwave, Inc. for $2.13 per share.
-If you are a Wireless Telecom shareholder, click here to learn more about your rights and options.
+Life Storage, Inc. (NYSE: LSI)'s sale to Extra Space Storage Inc. for 0.8950 Extra Space shares for each Life Storage share.
+At closing, Life Storage shareholders are expected to own approximately 35% of the combined company.
+If you are a Life Storage shareholder, click here to learn more about your rights and options.

-Arlington Asset Investment Corp.
-(NYSE: AAIC)'s sale to Ellington Financial Inc. Under the terms of the merger agreement, (i) each share of Arlington common stock will be converted into 0.3619 shares of Ellington common stock, and (ii) Arlington common stockholders will also receive $0.09 per share.
-Upon the closing of the proposed acquisition, Arlington stockholders are expected to own approximately 15% of the combined company's stock.
-If you are an Arlington Asset shareholder, click here to learn more about your rights and options.
+Charah Solutions, Inc. (OTC: CHRA)'s sale to SER Capital Partners for $6.00 per share.
+If you are a Charah shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLC may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.